hkgsherlock/comp4047-g4-search-engine/README.md

-COMP4047 Group Project Starter Code
+COMP4047 Group Project
 ===================================
+This repository is a group project of a HKBU COMP4047 course, maintained by @RoyHeung , @leoxyzboy9 and @hkgsherlock.